Adding an app to the Bangle.js App Loader

 Using your new App

-- Go back to your personally hosted BangleApps repo at https://your_user_name.github.io/BangleApps/
+- Go back to your personally hosted BangleApps repo at https://your_user_name.github.io/BangleApps/ (make sure to hit 'reload' - you may also need to wait a minute or two for GitHub to propagate your changes).

 - You'll see an app called